se-edu/learningresources/contents/java/streams-an-introduction.md

 Loops are one of the most common control flow structures we use and many of us would probably have a relatively good idea of what are the things you should avoid in loops to achieve good performance.
 However, this is not the case with streams.
 As streams have a more high-level abstraction, it is more difficult to understand what is going on beneath our code.
 Streams are fairly new compared to loops and the unfamiliarity with streams is also another factor which adds on to the difficulty in optimising stream performance.

-Oftentimes, __using streams better readability and reduced development time while compromising some performance is a reasonable bargain__.
+Oftentimes, __using streams to give us better readability and reduced development time while compromising some performance is a reasonable bargain__.
 We don't spend our time optimising each line of code for a small improvement in performance when we can be doing more productive things.

 However, when the application is __performance-critical__, knowing that streams can possibly run much slower than a traditional loop, it is good to __benchmark and test the performance of the stream code__.
 To understand more about how streams are processed and how one can optimise a stream pipeline, you may want to look at [third](https://www.ibm.com/developerworks/library/j-java-streams-3-brian-goetz/index.html), [fourth](https://www.ibm.com/developerworks/java/library/j-java-streams-4-brian-goetz/index.html) and [fifth](https://www.ibm.com/developerworks/java/library/j-java-streams-5-brian-goetz/index.html) part of Brian Goetz's tutorial.